sami-badawi/shapelogic-scala/README.md

 ## Current Goals ##

+* Release code to Sonatype repository for easy include with SBT, Maven and Gradle
 * Implement skeletonize algorithm, combine with line tracing and vectorization and show in GUI
 * Output annotated points, lines and polygons in json format so it is easier to consume this
 * Work well with Java image processing libraries like: ImageJ, BoofCV and OpenCV Java